NexClipper/exporterhub.io/README.md

 *  run the command `make run` at `/exporterhub.io`

 ### 7. Or, Run for external network
-* If you want to run the server in extenal server or instance, please make sure to input `SERVICE_URL` and `CALLBACK_URL` same as below
+* If you want to run the server in extenal server or instance, please make sure to input `SERVICE_URL` and `CALLBACK_URL` as same as below
 ```
 services:
   expoterhub: